Solvent effects: Substitution reactions

 The solvent used in substitution reactions inherently determines the nucleophilicity of the nucleophile; this fact has become increasingly more apparent as more reactions are performed in the gas phase.

 As such, solvent conditions significantly affect the performance of a reaction with certain solvent conditions favoring one reaction mechanism over another.
 For SN1 reactions the solvent's ability to stabilize the intermediate carbocation is of direct importance to its viability as a suitable solvent.
-The ability of polar solvents to increase the rate of SN1 reactions is a result of the polar solvent's solvating the reactant intermediate species, i.e., the carbocation, thereby decreasing the intermediate energy relative to the starting material.
+The ability of polar solvents to increase the rate of SN1 reactions is a result of the polar solvents solvating the reactant intermediate species, i.e., the carbocation, thereby decreasing the intermediate energy relative to the starting material.
 The following table shows the relative solvolysis rates of tert-butyl chloride with acetic acid (CH3CO2H), methanol (CH3OH), and water (H2O).

 The case for SN2 reactions is quite different, as the lack of solvation on the nucleophile increases the rate of an SN2 reaction.
 In either case (SN1 or SN2), the ability to either stabilize the transition state (SN1) or destabilize the reactant starting material (SN2) acts to decrease the ΔG‡activation and thereby increase the rate of the reaction.
 This relationship is according to the equation ΔG = –RT ln K (Gibbs free energy).
 The rate equation for SN2 reactions are bimolecular being first order in Nucleophile and first order in Reagent.
 The determining factor when both SN2 and SN1 reaction mechanisms are viable is the strength of the Nucleophile.
-Nuclephilicity and basicity are linked and the more nucleophilic a molecule becomes the greater said nucleophile’s basicity.
+Nuclephilicity and basicity are linked and the more nucleophilic a molecule becomes the greater said nucleophile's basicity.
 This increase in basicity causes problems for SN2 reaction mechanisms when the solvent of choice is protic.
 Protic solvents react with strong nucleophiles with good basic character in an acid/base fashion, thus decreasing or removing the nucleophilic nature of the nucleophile.
 The following table shows the effect of solvent polarity on the relative reaction rates of the SN2 reaction of 1-bromobutane with azide (N3–).
 There is a noticeable increase in reaction rate when changing from a protic solvent to an aprotic solvent.
 This difference arises from acid/base reactions between protic solvents (not aprotic solvents) and strong nucleophiles.
 While it is true that steric effects also affect the relative reaction rates, however, for demonstration of principle for solvent polarity on SN2 reaction rates, steric effects may be neglected.